 Charleston, Huntington, Parkersburg, Morgantown, Wheeling, Weirton, Fairmont, Martinsburg, Beckley, Clarksburg, Teays Valley, South Charleston, St. Albans, Vienna, Bluefield, Cross Lanes, Cheat Lake, Moundsville, Bridgeport, Oak Hill, Dunbar, Elkins, Nitro, Pea Ridge, Princeton, Hurricane, Buckhannon, Charles Town, Keyser, New Martinsville, Sissonville, Brookhaven, Grafton, Ranson Point, Pleasant, Westover, Weston, Barboursville, Lewisburg, Ravenswood, Summersville, Ripley, Philippi, Pleasant Valley, Shannondale, Shady Spring, Kenova, Blennerhassett, Williamson, Madison, Crab Orchard, Kingwood, Pinch, Follansbee, Williamstown, Fayetteville, Culloden, Wellsburg, Bluewell, Hinton, Hooverson Heights, Paden City, Chester, Milton, Moorefield, Inwood, Granville, White Sulphur Springs, Bethlehem, Petersburg, Winfield, Spencer, Welch, Shinnston, Shepherdstown, Mannington, Richwood, Daniels, Belington, Star City, McMechen, St. Marys, Bradley, Craigsville, Harrisville, Romney, Fairlea, Stonewood, Ronceverte, Coal City, West Liberty, Alum Creek, Logan, MacArthur, Washington, Prosperity, Montgomery, Boaz, Mount Gay-Shamrock, Nutter Fort, Mineral Wells, and more.

-Western Virginia is well-known for having several mining industries in the state.
+Mining has long been an important industry in West Virginia.
 With over 100 coal beds, the state has employed thousands upon thousands of coal miners.
-Yet, mining, unfortunately, placed these workers at high risk for developing malignant mesothelioma and other asbestos-related diseases.
+These workers were at high risk for developing malignant mesothelioma and other asbestos-related diseases.

-When coal is mined, asbestos fibers can become airborne and can easily be inhaled and/or ingested.
-In addition to mining coal from the Earth, workers were also at risk for asbestos exposure around machinery.
-Mining equipment, panels, welding blankets, and many other types of equipment used were all insulated with asbestos.
+Asbestos fibers lodged in rock and dirt can become airborne during mining and can easily be inhaled and/or ingested by miners.
+Workers were also at risk for asbestos exposure from machinery.
+Mining equipment, panels, welding blankets, and many other types of equipment contained asbestos.

 - Albright Power Station